PAIR-code/lit/documentation/faq.md

 ### Dataset Size

-Currently, LIT can comfortably handle around 10,000 datapoints, though with a couple caveats:
+LIT can comfortably handle 10k-100k datapoints, depending on the speed of the server (for hosting the model) and your local machine (for viewing the UI).
+When working with large datasets, there are a couple caveats:

 *   LIT expects predictions to be available on the whole dataset when the UI loads.
 This can take a while if you have a lot of examples or a larger model like BERT.
-In this case, you can pass `warm_start=1.0` to the server (or use `--warm_start=1.0`) to warm up the cache on server load.
+In this case, we recommend adding the flag `--warm_start=1` (or pass `warm_start=1` to the `Server` constructor in Python) to pre-compute predictions before starting the server.

+*   Datasets containing images may take a while to load.
+If full "native" resolution is not needed (such as if the model operates on a smaller size anyway, such as 256x256), then you can speed things up by resizing images in your `Dataset` loading code.

-*   If you're using the embedding projector - i.e. if your model returns any `Embeddings` fields to visualize - this runs in the browser using WebGL (via [ScatterGL](https://github.com/PAIR-code/scatter-gl)), and so may be slow on older machines if you have more than a few thousand points.
+*   LIT uses WebGL for the embedding projector (via [ScatterGL](https://github.com/PAIR-code/scatter-gl)) and for the Scalars and Dive modules (via [Megaplot](https://github.com/PAIR-code/megaplot)), which may be slow on older machines if you have more than a few thousand points.

-We're hoping to scale the UI to support 50-100k points soon.
-In the meantime, you can use `Dataset.sample` or `Dataset.slice` to select a smaller number of examples to load.
-You can also pass individual examples to LIT through URL params, or load custom data files at runtime using the settings (⚙️) menu.
+If you have more data, you can use `Dataset.sample` or `Dataset.slice` to select a smaller number of examples to load.
+You can also pass individual examples to LIT [through URL params](#sending-examples-from-another-tool), or load custom data files at runtime using the settings (⚙️) menu.

 ### Large Models

 LIT can work with large or slow models, as long as you can wrap them into the model API.
-If you have more than a few preloaded datapoints, however, you'll probably want to use `warm_start=1.0` (or pass `--warm_start=1.0` as a flag) to pre-compute predictions when the server loads, so you don't have to wait when you first visit the UI.
+If you have more than a few preloaded datapoints, however, you'll probably want to use `warm_start=1` (or pass `--warm_start=1` as a flag) to pre-compute predictions when the server loads, so you don't have to wait when you first visit the UI.

-Also, beware of memory usage: since LIT keeps the models in memory to support new queries, only so many can fit on a single node or GPU.
-If you want to load more models than can fit in local memory, you can host your model with your favorite serving framework and interface with it using a custom [`Model`](api.md#models) class.
+Also, beware of memory usage: since LIT keeps the models in memory to support new queries, only so many models can fit on a single node or GPU.
+If you want to load more or larger models than can fit in local memory, you can host your model with your favorite serving framework and connect to it using a custom [`Model`](api.md#models) class.

 We also have experimental support for using LIT as a lightweight model server;